pymeasure/leco-protocol/control_protocol.md

 :::

 Communicating with a Coordinator, messages must be sent to a Coordinator's ROUTER socket.
-Only for acknowledging a {ref}`coordinator-sign-in`, it is permitted to send a message to a Coordinator's DEALER socket.
+Only for acknowledging a {ref}`control_protocol.md#coordinator-sign-in`, it is permitted to send a message to a Coordinator's DEALER socket.

 #### Naming scheme